arvidn/libtorrent/trunk/docs/manual.rst

 ``last_request`` and ``last_active`` is the time since we last sent a request to this peer and since any transfer occurred with this peer, respectively.

+``request_timeout`` is the number of seconds until the current front piece request will time out.
+This timeout can be adjusted through ``session_settings::request_timeout``.
+-1 means that there is not outstanding request.

 ``send_buffer_size`` and ``used_send_buffer`` is the number of bytes allocated and used for the peer's send buffer, respectively.